 Wednesday October 1, 2003 Day 4

 First thing in the morning I went ashore and climbed to a high spot in the island where I could connect with the GPRS signal and receive e-mail and SMS messages.
 Marathi is one of the few places left in the Aegean where there is very weak GSM/GPRS signal.
-There was indeed an e-mail from Cynthia: the telephone lines in our home in Washington D.C. are still down but she was able to call her mother’s mobile phone.
+There was indeed an e-mail from Cynthia: the telephone lines in our home in Washington D.C. were still down but she was able to call her mother’s mobile phone.
 I sent e-mails to both Cynthia and Alice, and I will try to call later in the afternoon when it will be morning in D.C.

 On my way back to the boat Pandelis invited me for a cup of coffee.
 After this social call I went back aboard and read some, wrote some on the computer, and swam scraping some more of the weed and barnacles from Thetis’ bottom.
 The Navtex forecast called for N winds of force 7.